binspector/binspector.github.io/source/_posts/2014-10-13-binspector-a-binary-format-analysis-tool.markdown

 # Binspector's Purpose

 The goal of Binspector is to help bridge the gap between binary formats and the developers who wrestle with them.
-The two most significant ways it does this is firstly by providing a formal means of describing a binary format.
-Secondly, Binspector provides interactive analysis into the contents of a binary file.
+It does this in many ways, but this post seeks to cover the two most significant.
+First, Binspector leverages a domain-specific language to formally describe a binary format.
+Second, the tool provides interactive analysis into the contents of a binary file.

 ## Formal Description

-Binspector attempts to formally specify both the _interpretation_ and the _context_ of binary data.
-The interpretation of data is simply the value of its bits - its size, endianness, and sign all contribute.
-(In programming languages this is also known as a _type_.)
-In Binspector these are known as ***atoms***.
+Binspector seeks to formalize both the _interpretation_ and the _context_ of binary data.
+The interpretation of data is simply the value of its bits- its size, endianness, and sign.
+In Binspector these declarations are called ***atoms***.
 Context is the larger scope in which the data is found: now that we know what the value _is_, what does the value _mean_?
 The basic contextual building block in Binspector is called a ***structure***.
+Combined, these two attributes form the type of binary data we are dealing with.

 ### Example

+The following is a small grammar describing two structures and the relationship between them:

 ```
 struct pascal_t
 {